Maximizing Compensation in a Personal Injury Lawsuit

 It is also critical to be honest with the treating provider so your credibility does not become an issue later on.
 Do not exaggerate or downplay your injuries.
 By ensuring your injuries are well-documented, you can ask for a higher settlement.
 You should be able to ask for recovery of all medical expenses related to your injury, so there is no downside to seeking medical attention.
 You should also strictly follow any treatment plan recommended by your doctor.

 One way to maximize your settlement is to be sure you get compensation for all your losses.
 Your personal injury lawyer can help you categorize the different types of damages you suffered.
-Some types of damage, such as emotional trauma and future damages, may not be immediately obvious to an inexperienced attorney or unknowing victim.
+Some types of damages may not be immediately obvious to an inexperienced attorney or unknowing victim.

 There are a couple of problems with waiting too long to file a claim.
 First, evidence can get stale.
 People’s memories can fade, videos can get deleted, and it gets harder to provide details the longer you wait to file a claim.
 Providing those details can have a direct impact on the amount of settlement you receive.
 Therefore, it is advisable to move as quickly as possible.